 All industrial needs, including heavy power users, could benefit from the 136 KV power lines located within the business park.
 The park is served by a 12,470 volt, 3 phase, 4 wire, 600 amp overhead electrical distribution systems provided by PPL Electric Utilities.

-The park is served by a 10” PVC main.
-Sites within the park are served via 8” laterals and 3” low pressure forced mains.
+The park is served by a 8” PVC main.
 The Lackawanna River Basin Sewer Authority treats the effluent at their Throop treatment plant.

 Telecommunications service is provided by Verizon, Comcast, Frontier Communications and Level 3 Communications.
 Telecommunications infrastructure, with fiber is in place within the park.
 In addition, the park offers wireless telecommunication service via the Lackawanna County Wireless Initiative.
 This service is a quick and cost-effective connectivity readily available as a resource for business and economic development throughout Lackawanna County.